Living with the money we have and shrinking our needs to fit what a budget allows is what most people think being “frugal” means.

 16. Bottled water

-Carry a reusable water canteen wherever you go to successfully curb any need to buy disposable bottles of water.
+Carry a reusable water canteen wherever you go to curb any need to buy disposable water bottles successfully.
 It will benefit your health and your pockets, both things to save for.

 18. Non-essential items

-The perfect solution for this is to plan when you will shop and consistently prepare a budget and grocery list for your needs, always checking the stock of your fridge and cabinets, before you go.
+The perfect solution for this is to plan when you will shop and consistently prepare a budget and grocery list for your needs, always checking your fridge and cabinets’ stock before you go.

 19. Excessive clothes